LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 good to have API key and url in configuration file, because when you will want to change it you just simply change it in configuration file.

-For example, create ``key.conf`` file and into that file you can copy past code below
+For example, create ``weather-pump.conf`` file and into that file you can copy past code below
 ::
     [pipeline:SamplePipeline:LoadSource]
     url = https://api.openweathermap.org/data/2.5/weather?q={city}&units=metric&appid={api_key}
     api_key = <<YOUR PRIVATE API KEY>>

+When you will want to run your pump with configuration file you have to run it with ``-c`` switch.
+So after you finish your pump and you want to test it type for example ``python3 weather-pump.py -c weather-pump.conf`` to terminal.

 You can change the list of cities to locations you wish.
 The important part of this source is ``async def cycle(self)`` method where we request API's url for every location from our list and process them in pipeline.